izaganami/Projet_Dev_ENSG/Web/README.md

 * Configure your parameters using the panel control on the left

-* Export the map using the sharing button at the top-right corner of the panel control and do not forget to paste the MapBox Access Token above
+* Export the map using the sharing button at the top right corner of the panel control and do not forget to paste the MapBox Access Token above

 ## Data